Pr0xximity999/Quartz/content/School/Year 2/S1/Computer Networks/3 - Ip stack.md

 - Physical layer

 # Transmission Control Protocol (TCP)
-A TCP connection uses a mechanism to ensure that data transfer is done properly.
+A TCP connection uses a mechanism to ensure that data transfer is done properly.<br>This is achieved by using a *three way handshake*

 Before the data is sent, the sender sends a **SYN**(sync).

 In case that the receiver acknowledges the data, it sends back an **ACK**.

 In case that no acknowledge is sent, the sender will send another sync.

+Only if the sender receives an acknowledge,  will the data be sent.

-To prevent duplicates, the SYN and ACK messages send an identification number with it, so both ends know which message is which.
+The SYN and ACK messages are sent with an identification number with it to prevent duplicates and to ensure the messages are sent in order.

-If the sender receives an acknowledge, only then will it send the data.
-This is called a *three way handshake*.
+For more info, see [[School/Year 2/S1/Computer Networks/Additional notes/Transmission Control Protocol (TCP)|Transmission Control Protocol (TCP)]]
 ## Checksum
 A checksum can be sent with a network package to check if the package has been tampered with/is damaged.
 The checksum is a numerical sequence that can be mathematically referenced with the data to validate it.